MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_indication_parameters_enhanced.md

       <i>IndicationRecvPacket</i> INDICATION_CODE value.

+#### RecvPacket.PacketLength

+The size, in bytes, of the packet that the callback function sent over the L2CAP
+       connection.

+#### RecvPacket.TotalQueueLength

+The number of packets to be processed over the L2CAP connection.

 ### -field Parameters.RecvPacket.PacketLength

 The size, in bytes, of the packet that the callback function sent over the L2CAP